YBenjaminPCondori/YBenjaminPCondori/README.md

 ### 🎯 Current Project: Multi-Modal Occupancy Monitoring System using Conv1D and Naive Bayes Classifier Data Compression

-**iSpy** is my final year capstone project, inspired by the research of Prof. Tatiana Kalganova and completed as part of the *Individual Project* module.
+**iSpy** is my final year project, inspired by the research of Prof. Tatiana Kalganova and completed as part of the *Individual Project* module.

 The system fuses time-series sensor data and thermal imagery to detect room occupancy with high accuracy, using lightweight machine learning models optimized for edge deployment.